tangkegaga/routerdemo/README.md

-# A micro frondend soluction: Router
+# A micro frondend solution: Router

 The original version of this architecture is: https://github.com/LiushuiXiaoxia/AndroidModular, which is "solution Number 1" below in this article.
 This version and the new version I will introduce here have been adopted in our enterprise app for around 2 years.